hibbitts-design/grav-skeleton-course-hub/README.md

 10. Create your site administrator account when prompted
 11. And you're done! (press the ![Right Arrow Circle Icon](/assets/fa-arrow-circle-right.png) icon in the Admin Panel to preview site)

 Once you have confirmed that Grav is running locally on your computer, the final step is to create a Git server repository to store your site files and setup an automatic deployment service to push any changed files to your Web server.
-An example step-by-step walkthrough this process is available in the article [Using Grav with GitHub Desktop (and Deploy)](http://hibbittsdesign.org/blog/posts/using-grav-with-github-and-deploy).
+An example step-by-step walkthrough this process is available in the article [Using Grav with GitHub Desktop](http://hibbittsdesign.org/blog/posts/using-grav-with-github).

 ## Grav Course Hub Details